caspiankeyes/AISecForge-arXiv-Publication/README.md

    - Impact verification
    - Documentation update

-# LLMSecForge: A Quantitative Framework for AI Security Benchmarking and Risk Assessment
+# AISecForge: A Quantitative Framework for AI Security Benchmarking and Risk Assessment

 ## 3. AI Security Benchmarking & Threat Scoring Framework

 ### 3.1 Conceptual Foundation for Quantifiable Security Assessment

 The rapid evolution of large language models necessitates a structured approach to security evaluation that moves beyond qualitative assessments toward quantitative metrics that can inform risk management decisions with precision.
-The LLMSecForge benchmarking framework establishes a comprehensive methodology that addresses this need through a multi-dimensional evaluation architecture that provides:
+The AISecForge benchmarking framework establishes a comprehensive methodology that addresses this need through a multi-dimensional evaluation architecture that provides:

 1. **Standardized security metrics** that enable meaningful comparisons across models, versions, and deployment configurations
 2. **Reproducible testing protocols** that ensure consistency in security assessments over time